dikeckaan/Android-Full-Partition-Backup/README.md

 ## Prerequisites

 - ADB installed on your system and added to the system's PATH.
-- Connected Android device with USB debugging enabled or Custom Recovery (TWRP, OrangeFOX, etc...)
+- Connected Android device with USB debugging enabled and root or Custom Recovery (TWRP, OrangeFOX, etc...)

 ## Scripts